entropia/tip-toi-reveng/Table-Notes.md

  * The second 32-bit-words is a pointer to the media table.
  * The forth 32-bit-word (`0x0001703b`) is an offset into the file.
 There is a number (32-bit, `0x000 000c` = 12) followed by that many offsets right after the list.
-Some of these offsets are right after the list, some far away.
-   Their data does not seem to be commands.
+These offsets begin are right the list and spread out towards the next known block (the media file table), so its objects are relatively large (~1k).
+The objects themselves contains numbers and offsets.
  * The fifth 32-bit-word is the same offset as the forth in WWW_Bauernhof.gme, but different in WWW_Feuerwehr.gme.
 There, the offset is `0x103ff`, which points in the middle of some jump table commands